wilmawixtrom/we1-project-wilmawixtrom/time-report.md

   - Did the last on the article.
   - Changed the links in the nav.
   - Started to make a new page.

+2026-05-09 12:40 Worked for 50 minutes
+  - Fixed the header on page 2.
+  - Started to make the article on page 2.